Dustinlar/Differential-GPS-Vector-Pointer/GPS_Vector Pointer tutorial.md

 ->_(9)Laserwireconnection_<-

-*Because the laser will be moving these wires cannot just be plugged into the XBee sheild we will solder the ground wire to the availible Grounded pad and the supply inline with a 10 &ohm resistor. and this will be done on the Xbee sheild used on the base(do i need this? will I be able to regulate using PMW?)
+*Because the laser will be moving these wires cannot just be plugged into the XBee sheild we will solder the ground wire to the availible Grounded pad and the 3.3V pad as shown on the Fritzing diagram.
+This will be done on the Xbee sheild used on the base.

-->_picture of this connection still needed_<-

 Here is how all of these should be connected onto the Xbee Sheild

 ->_(11)CircuitDiagrams_<-